iamfarhann/creativeMorph-frontend-test/README.md

 ### `Task 1`

 In this task you have to resolve an issue in this application.
-Details added
+Please navigate to the page `http://localhost:3000/view-programmers`.
+Here you will find a list of programmers with a name and a skill level.
+Clicking on the `Add` button on any of these programmers copies them into a new with a slider that can change the skill level of this newly copied programmer.
+The problem is that when we try to change the skill level of this newly added programmer, the original skill number also changes.
+This is not right.
+Please fix this issue!

 ### `Task 2`